-Listed below are additional actions, which require a four-fifths vote of the Board of Supervisors:
+Listed below are additional actions requiring a four-fifths vote of the Board of Supervisors:

 - Appropriation increases within a fund.

 - Appropriations from contingencies.

 - Appropriations of unanticipated revenues.

 - Transfers between funds.

 - Transfers from designated reserves.

 - Transfers from equipment replacement reserves.

-- Transfers from general reserves (only during budget hearings).
+- Transfers from the General Fund General Reserve (only during budget hearings).